vikram7/mathworks/README.md

 November 1, 2014:
 - Updated seeder file for courses
 - Added courses_path view so that the welcome page can allow for search
-- Began adding search functionality
+- Added search functionality for name and description
+- Updated course show page for panelized course details and some styling